-- 4.9 Parking is an important consideration in HiMO conversions.
+- 4.10 Parking is an important consideration in HiMO conversions.
 It is important to ensure that adequate parking is provided for prospective residents so as to avoid traffic problems.
-Traffic problems can arise from a lack of parking which causes traffic obstructions, congestion and harms the amenity of the local area. - 4.10 There are distinct differences in the layout of estates in Milton Keynes.
-In terms of parking provision, the older estates closer to Central Milton Keynes (CMK) can generally accommodate an intensification of occupants due to their wide, long and straight boulevards, often with central parking areas.
+Traffic problems can arise from a lack of parking which causes traffic obstructions, congestion and harms the amenity of the local area. - 4.11 There are distinct differences in the layout of estates in Milton Keynes.
+In terms of parking provision, the older estates closer to Central Milton

+Keynes (CMK) can generally accommodate an intensification of occupants due to their wide, long and straight boulevards, often with central parking areas.
 In addition to this, the 2010 ORS work identified that 30.6% of HiMO occupants either walked to work or travelled by public transport, and 40% did not have access to a car compared to the average 19.2% of households across Milton Keynes.
-This is likely to be truer in older estates surrounding CMK where services and employment are only a short distance away. - 4.11 By contrast, the newer estates located further from CMK do not generally lend themselves to significant increases in parking pressures.
+This is likely to be truer in older estates surrounding CMK where services and employment are only a short distance away.

+- 4.12 By contrast, the newer estates located further from CMK do not generally lend themselves to significant increases in parking pressures.
 The roads are often narrower than, and not as straight as, the older estates.
 This limits the capacity for on-street parking in such locations, and off-street parking is often limited.
-In addition to this, services and employment opportunities are not as accessible, and so residents are considered to be more likely to require a car.

-- 4.12 The Council has seen a large rise in planning applications for changes of use from residential dwellings to Houses in Multiple Occupation in the last few years.
+In addition to this, services and employment opportunities are not as accessible, and so residents are considered to be more likely to require a car. - 4.13 The Council has seen a large rise in planning applications for changes of use from residential dwellings to Houses in Multiple Occupation in the last few years.
 This highlighted the fact that the Council did not have parking standards for this type of accommodation.
-So, in April 2009 the Council adopted an addendum to the Parking Standards Supplementary Planning Guidance(6). - 4.13 The Parking Standards Addendum identified two zones: A and B. Zone A relates to Town and District centres and the estates surrounding CMK, where the existing housing stock has good access to facilities and availability of support networks and public transport.
+So, in April 2009 the Council adopted an addendum to the Parking Standards Supplementary Planning Guidance (10). - 4.14 The Parking Standards Addendum identified two zones: A and B. Zone A relates to Town and District centres and the estates surrounding CMK, where the existing housing stock has good access to facilities and availability of support networks and public transport.
 Zone B is all other areas outside the Town and District centres where access to services and public transport is more limited.
-Appendix B shows the boundaries of the two zones. - 4.14 In order to ensure that 'off street parking and manoeuvring space is provided to meet the Council's standards or, if on-street parking is necessary, it would not result in unacceptable congestion in the surrounding area' (Local Plan Policy H10):
+Appendix B shows the boundaries of the two zones.
+Any review of the parking standards set out in the Parking Standards Addendum will supersede the standards contained in this HiMO SPD.